josbri/josep-blog/static/portfolio/portfolio.md

   - GraphQl
   - Netlify
   - Netlify CMS
-  - Styled-Components
 description: This portfolio.
-Made following the JAMstack guidelines, uses Gatsby for the front and a headless Netlify CMS to generate the markdown content.
+Made following the JAMstack guidelines, uses Gatsby and a headless Netlify CMS to generate the markdown content.
 Deployed to Netlify.
 ---